 More vegan bowls to tryPrint

 These dragon bowls are loaded with brown rice, tofu, veggies and topped off with dragon sauce for a delicious and healthy meal!

 - 1/2 block firm tofu, cut into cubes

 - 1 tbsp avocado oil, or any other high heating oil

-- To make your sauce, mix all ingredients in a bowl or a salad dressing bottle and stir or shake until combined.
+- To make your sauce, whisk all ingredients in a bowl until well combined.

-- To assemble your bowl, spoon some quinoa onto the bottom of your bowl.
-Place your cabbage, beets, carrots, and alfalfa sprouts, avocado, and tofu in little piles on top.
-Finish it of with dragon sauce, and enjoy!
+- To assemble your bowl, spoon some brown rice the bottom of your bowl.
+Place your cabbage, beets, carrots, and sprouts, avocado, and tofu in little piles on top.
+Drizzle dragon sauce on top and enjoy!

 - Serving Size: 1 bowl